 © Getty Images

 America's most wanted - The year 2003 was one of the most controversial of all.
 Roman Polanski won Best Director for 'The Pianist.'
-This caused a stir, as he had previously plead guilty to unlawful sexual intercourse.
+This caused a stir, as he had previously pleaded guilty to sexual abuse of a minor.
 Polanski wasn't there to accept the award, since he would have been arrested.

 © Getty Images